IgniteUI/igniteui-docfx/docfx_project/components/grid.md

     </igx-column>
 </igx-grid>
 ```
-An alternative to define columns in the markup is defining the columns in code in the onColumnsInit event:
+Columns options can also be set in code in the initColumns event:

 ```typescript
   public initColumns(event: IgxGridColumnInitEvent) {